 When is the State Farm settlement payout date?

-Payments will be issued to approved claimants after the court grants final approval of the settlement and claim processing is completed.
+The settlement administrator will issue payments to approved claimants after it completes claim processing and the court grants final approval of the settlement.

 Why did this class action settlement happen?

-This class action lawsuit was filed because State Farm allegedly improperly deducted non-material depreciation, such as labor and other non-material costs, from actual value payments (ACV) on structural damage claims in Missouri.
+This class action lawsuit alleged State Farm improperly deducted nonmaterial depreciation, such as labor and other nonmaterial costs, from actual value payments on structural damage claims in Missouri.